 Response to the London bombings

-Having witnessed the London Underground response to the London bombings, I can attest that the effort spent creating robust procedures, educating the workforce, and developing specific in-house skills to respond to such an event, pays off.
+Having read reports on the London Underground response to the London bombings, it’s clear the effort spent creating robust procedures, educating the workforce, and developing specific in-house skills to respond to such an event, pays off.

 A closer look at business continuity planning